-Perhaps the best way to understand the MultiClusters API is to check out our [MCM tutorial], where explain, with code samples, the most important endpoints.
+Perhaps the best way to understand the MultiClusters API is to check out the MCM tutorial, where code samples are used ti explain the most important endpoints.

 For v0.1, the assignment of users to clusters won’t be automatic: if a user is not properly assigned, or not found, the call will be rejected.